RMoran98/pawsome-pudding/README.md

 ## Credits
 ### Content
-- The README was created and formatted based on Code Institute's [Sample README](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSSE_PAGPPF+2021_Q2/courseware/66cf361c769a41d496f5001fae6f9be7/3b5cd5dc8313462aa5975a3c9b9a1a3c/) and [README Template](https://github.com/Code-Institute-Solutions/readme-template)
+- The README was created and formatted based on Code Institute's [Sample README](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSSE_PAGPPF+2021_Q2/courseware/66cf361c769a41d496f5001fae6f9be7/3b5cd5dc8313462aa5975a3c9b9a1a3c/), [README Template](https://github.com/Code-Institute-Solutions/readme-template) and [Iullia Konovalova's Animal Shelter README](https://github.com/IuliiaKonovalova/animal_shelter/tree/main)
 - The [Github tutorial](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) was used to learn the markdown syntax for the README
 - This [HTML tutorial](https://html5-tutorial.net/forms/checkboxes/) was used to fix an issue with the checkboxes in the form on the [Prize Draw(giveaway.html)] page
 - The address used for the Google Maps iframe in the [index.html](index.html) file is that of [The Seafood Bar at Kirwan's](https://www.google.com/maps/place/The+Seafood+Bar+at+Kirwan's/@53.2713828,-9.0548901,19z/data=!4m6!3m5!1s0x485b96e594d6a7bb:0xc070c1f7418154b2!8m2!3d53.2713828!4d-9.0543641!16s%2Fg%2F1v1tmhd2?entry=ttu)

+### Tools and Technologies
+- This website is coded using [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) and [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)
+- All code was written and edited in [VSCode](https://code.visualstudio.com/)
+- Version control was handled using [Git](https://git-scm.com/)
+- [GitHUB](https://github.com/) and [GitHUB Desktop](https://desktop.github.com/) were used to host the code repository
 - The color palette was generated using [ColorSpace](https://mycolor.space/)
 - [WebAIM](https://webaim.org/resources/contrastchecker/) was used to test the contrast and readability of the color palette
+- The Wireframes were created using [balsamiq](https://balsamiq.com/)
+- The code repository was created from this [Code Institute template](https://github.com/Code-Institute-Org/ci-full-template)

 ### Media